Economy of Cuba: Income distribution

 Overall income distribution in Cuba compared favorably with that of other Latin American countries during the 19th century.
-However, "available data must be viewed cautiously and assumed to portray merely a rough approximation of conditions at the time," according to Susan Eckstein.
+"Available data must be viewed cautiously and assumed to portray merely a rough approximation of conditions at the time," according to author Susan Eckstein.
 There were profound social inequalities between city and countryside and between whites and blacks, with trade and unemployment problems.
-In 2021, Cuba ranked 83rd out of 191 on the Human Development Index in the high human development category.